VictorBAlencar/VictorBAlencar/README.md

 ### Technical & Creative Intersection

 Usually I`m coding in VSCode or Github Codespace, but in my free time I love watching movies (I review them on Letterboxd!), reading books or playing games.
-I really enjoy learning about sound design for electronic genres like Drum ’n Bass, Future House, and Hardstyle.
+I really enjoy learning about sound design for electronic genres.
 I apply the same philosophy of "composition" in music to my academic and collaborative projects!

 I am particularly interested in how hardware, such as synthesizers and audio systems, interacts with software to create immersive experiences.
 To me, technology is a tool for both efficiency and high-level creativity.